iasonask/spatial-disaggregation/README.md

 This class can be used for:
 1) read network topology, remove too old/new elements depending on scenario year
 2) basic assumptions on branch parameters (+gen, bus; allt i mpc ska finnas i network)
-3) download data from Ensto-e, Svk and Nordpool for a given time
+3) download data from Ensto-e and Nordpool for a given time
 4) simple scenario for load, generation etc on each bus
-5) DC power flow (AC requires more work...)
+5) DC power flow and AC power flow (AC requires more work...)
 6) plotting
 7) export